koubaa/libasdf/README.md

 ### Using it as a C++ Library

-We build a static library that, given a simple fraction will return the integer result of the division, and the remainder.

-We can use it from C++ like so:
+We build a shared object, c++ usage:

 ```cpp
 #include "division.hpp"